JacobCoffee/byte/docs/byte/usage/byte.rst

 The Discord side of Byte is utilizing the `discord.py <https://discordpy.readthedocs.io/en/latest/>`_. framework.

 The structure of Byte is not too complex.
-There exists a ``bot.py`` file containing the main :ref:`Byte` bot class, which includes some on-start utilities like loading cogs and ingesting new guilds as they join into the database.
+There exists a ``bot.py`` file containing the main :class:`~byte_bot.byte.bot.Byte` bot class, which includes some on-start utilities like loading cogs and ingesting new guilds as they join into the database.
 The class is called via the :func:`run_bot` function to start the bot.